Energy-based survival modelling using harmoniums: Introduction

-In addition, there are also efforts to combine machine learning techniques with survival analysis.
-For instance, staying within Cox's~\cite{COX72} proportional hazards (PH) [i.e., $h(t) \propto \exp(\bm{\beta}\cdot \bm{\bm{x}})$] setting, one can use boosting~\cite{BIND08} to learn the parameters, or extend the linear function using a neural network architecture, as done in Refs.~\cite{FARA95, KATZ18, CHIN18}.
+More recently, there are efforts to combine machine learning techniques with survival analysis.
+For instance, staying within the PH setting, one can use boosting~\cite{BIND08} to learn the parameters, or extend the linear function using a neural network architecture, as done in Refs.~\cite{FARA95, KATZ18, CHIN18}.
 Neural network structures that go beyond the PH assumption usually rely on the binning of the time-to-event variables~\cite{BIGA98, GIUN18, GENS19}.
 Apart from neural networks, other models such as random forests~\cite{ISHW08} and support vector machines~\cite{SHIV07,BELL07, BELL11, POLS15} have been developed as well.

-While these models focus on one survival variable, joint analysis of multiple unordered and distinct time recordings has received comparitavely little attention.
+While these models focus on one survival variable, joint analysis of multiple unordered and distinct time recordings has received comparatively little attention.
 A more traditional statistical approach, such as the Wei-Lin-Weissfeld model~\cite{WEI89} (see also Ref.~\cite{WEI97} for a related review), solves a Cox model for each individual time-to-event variable and subsequently performs joint inference on the parameters to determine their significance.
 MEPSUM~\cite{DEAN14} is a more recent mixture model where each mixing component fits a discrete time hazard function.

-In this work, a different approach is taken by (unsupervised) training an energy based model on the multiple time-to-event variable likelihood function~\cite{SCHN05}.
-Specifically, we consider a neural network inspired model called a harmonium~\cite{SMOL86} (or restricted Boltzmann machine~\cite{HINT02}, as it is synonymously called), and adapt it to the approach of survival analysis.
+In this work, a different approach is taken by training an energy based model on the multiple time-to-event variable likelihood function~\cite{SCHN05}.
+Specifically, we consider an unsupervised neural network called harmonium~\cite{SMOL86} (or restricted Boltzmann machine~\cite{HINT02}, as it is also called), and adapt it to survival analysis.

-This paper is organised as follows: first, the theory behind the model, together with a training procedure, is laid out in the~\ref{sec:theory} section.
-Next, we illustrate that a harmonium can capture non-linear survival patterns.
-We subsequently benchmark the harmonium to established off-the-shelf survival models in the~\ref{sec:results}.
-Finally, we discuss the relevance and scope of our findings in the~\ref{sec:discussion_conclusion}.